pleiszenburg/zugbruecke/README.rst

 .. code:: python

-	from pycrosscall import windll
+	from zugbruecke import windll

-The ``ctypes`` object offered by pycrosscall is just the Python interpreter's regular ``ctypes``, which is patched by pycrosscall during import.
+The ``ctypes`` object offered by zugbruecke is just the Python interpreter's regular ``ctypes``, which is patched by zugbruecke during import.

-Because of the drop-in replacement design of pycrosscall, it is possible to write Python code which works under both Unices and Windows.
+Because of the drop-in replacement design of zugbruecke, it is possible to write Python code which works under both Unices and Windows.

 .. code:: python

 	from sys import platform
-	if True in [platform.startswith(os_name) for os_name in ['linux', 'darwin', 'freebsd']]: from pycrosscall import ctypes
+	if True in [platform.startswith(os_name) for os_name in ['linux', 'darwin', 'freebsd']]: from zugbruecke import ctypes
 	elif platform.startswith('win'):
 		import ctypes
 	else: